A Message to Constituents

 LB502 (2011) – Health care careers are high-paying and in demand.
 This law adds a health care employer to the State Workforce Development Board and adds a duty for that board to develop a plan to reduce the current shortage of health care workers in the state and create these high-paying careers.

-LB 628 (Cook) – This law enables political subdivisions (counties, cities and public utilities) to donate surplus vehicles toNebraska non-profit organizations.
-Our local governments and utilities can now donate surplus vehicles toNebraska non-profit organizations.
-These vehicles will aid in the missions of our non-profits and provide reliable transportations to those in need.
+LB628 (2011) – This law enables political subdivisions (counties, cities and public utilities) to donate surplus vehicles to Nebraska non-profit organizations.
+These vehicles will aid in the missions of our non-profits and provide reliable transportation to those in need.

-LB 500 (Cook) – This law ensures no one is burdened with a criminal record for the simple and common act of hanging an air-freshener or a parking permit from their rear-view mirror.
+LB500 (2011) – This law ensures no one is burdened with a criminal record for the simple and common act of hanging an air-freshener or a parking permit from their rear-view mirror.

 LB329 (2011) – Nebraska’s energy code was outdated.
 This law adopts the most current national building standards that will save home and building owners up to 30% on their energy costs.
 LB 329 gives Nebraskan owners and renters the highest standards of energy efficiency.

 Accountability in Education

 LB262 (2013) – This law gives accurate and innovative tools to policymakers and community organizations interested in closing the achievement gap in public education.
 Across Nebraska there are thriving and struggling students, thriving and struggling schools.
 Why, and what are we going to do about it?
 While Nebraska makes funding education a priority, there were no reliable mechanisms to judge the effectiveness of our investments.
 With the passage of LB262, for the first time we will have accurate, reliable, and complete information about the success of our students and effectiveness of our school districts.

 Access to Quality, Affordable Health Care